JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 is defined by a neural network itself.
 To do this, let's first define the neural net for the derivative.
 We can use a multilayer ...

-## The core technical challenge: backpropogation through differential equation solvers
+## The core technical challenge: backpropagation through differential equation solvers

 Let's end by explaining the technical issue that needed a solution to make this all possible.
-The core to any neural network framework is the ability to backpropogate derivatives in order to calculate the gradient of the loss function with respect to the network's parameters.
-Thus if we stick an ODE solver as a layer in a neural network, we need to backpropogate through it.
+The core to any neural network framework is the ability to backpropagate derivatives in order to calculate the gradient of the loss function with respect to the network's parameters.
+Thus if we stick an ODE solver as a layer in a neural network, we need to backpropagate through it.

 There are multiple ways to do this.
 The most common is known as (adjoint) sensitivity analysis.
 Sensitivity analysis defines a new ODE whose solution gives the